 First found in Northumberland, at Blenkinsopp, a township, in the parish and union of Haltwhistle, W. division of Tindale ward.
-"This has long been the property of the Blenkinsopp family."
+"This has long been the property of the Blenkinsopp family.
+In 1399 'Thomas de Blencansopp' had a license to fortify his mansion: it occurs in the list of border castles about 1416."
 "The castle there was the seat of the family, a race well remembered for their border feuds in olden times and designated as 'a right ancient and generous family.' " It is generally understood that the family "trace their descent from Richard Blenkinsoppe, grandson of a certain Ranulfus who held the manor of Blenkinsopp in 1240."
 Other early records of the family include: Antony Blencansop and Ranulf de Blenkenshope who were listed about the same time c.
 1240.
 Spelling variations of the name were very numerous.
 Nearby Yorkshire lists Symon de Blanchainesop, de Blancaneshop, de Blenkensope about the same time.

 This web page shows only a small excerpt of our Blankenship research.
 Another 149 words (11 lines of text) are included under the topic Early Blankenship History in all our PDF Extended History products.